Khaiminh1902/Bazario/README.md

 ## 💡 How It Works

-1. Click "Sell Something" to create a listing
+1. Go to the sell page to create a listing
 2. Add item details, a photo, and your location (text or autofill)
 3. Listings appear instantly for everyone to browse
-4. Buyers can explore items near them and message sellers (coming soon)
+4. Buyers can explore items near them and message sellers if interested

 ---